pingdomserver/scout-ao/README.md

 You need to be an active SolarWinds AppOptics user with the newest SolarWinds Snap Agent installed.
 For detailed instructions please refer to: https://docs.appoptics.com/kb/host_infrastructure/host_agent_upgrade

-## Migration
+## Migration script

 ### Easy

-Run the following command:
+Just run the following command:

 	sudo ./migrate.rb